-The previous post was devoted to configuring SQL Reporting in Windows Azure.
+The previous post was devoted to configuring SQL Reporting in Microsoft Azure.
 We've looked at two alternate configurations for report publishing services: as a service (SQL Reporting), and using an SQL Server virtual machine (SSRS).
 Now, let's have a look at the SQL Reporting services and the SQL Server configuration method which supports multi-tenant scenarios, when a single reporting service can be used for different data sources.

 Publishing the project

 1. Open the reporting project in SQL Server Business Intelligent Development Studio.
 2. Choose Properties in the project context menu.
 3. We will differentiate customer reports by using separate root folders.
-In every field containing the "Target?Folder" prefix, define the root folder with the customer's name.
+In every field containing the "Target…Folder" prefix, define the root folder with the customer's name.
 4. Publish the reporting project for different customers in the SQL Reporting service and/or on a SQL Server virtual machine.

 Multi-tenant: SQL Reporting

-1. Go to -> Windows Azure Management Portal -> SQL Reporting -> Users.
+1. Go to -> Microsoft Azure Management Portal -> SQL Reporting -> Users.
 2. Create a new account for every customer.
 3. Open the Items tab.
 4. Select the customer reports folder you want to configure and click on Manage Permissions.
 5. Click on Assign item-specific permissions and remove all users that should not have access to the selected reports folder from the list.

 Multi-tenant: SQL Server Reporting Services